 I used empty baby food jars in my project.
 That’s why I needed to prime and paint my jar lids.
 I explained how to do it here.
-If you want to paint new jar with decorative lid you can skip this step.
+If you want to paint a new jar with a decorative lid you can skip this step.

-The easiest way to paint your jar is to use self-adhesive stencils and gloss enamels paints (which can be cured in oven so they become permanent) or Martha Stewart paints.
+The easiest way to paint your jar is to use self-adhesive stencils and gloss enamels paints (which can be cured in the oven so they become permanent) or Martha Stewart paints.
 They become dishwasher safe after they dried for 21 days.
-But for cream jar painting, assuming that cream jar is not washed often you can use any acrylic paints sealed with clear sealant.
+But for cream jar painting, assuming that the cream jar is not washed often you can use any acrylic paints sealed with a clear sealant.

 - Paints of your choice